Chinmayee421/Power-BI-Dashboards/README.md

 ### 3. 🎬 [IMDB Movie Analysis]
 A dashboard that explores IMDB data for movies released in 1995 and 1996.
 It analyzes trends in genres, languages, voting behavior, and production countries.

+### 4. 📊 [Employee Attrition Analysis]
+A dashboard that visualizes and analyzes key factors influencing employee attrition such as job satisfaction, work-life balance, department, and marital status.